SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 Write a program that prints the numbers **from n to 1 in reverse order** (step -1).
 For example, **if n = 100**, the result will be **100, 99, 98, …, 3, 2, 1**.

-We can solve the problem in the following way:
+We can solve the task in the following way:

   * We read the number **`n`** from the console input.
   * We run a **`for` loop** in which we assign **`int i = n`**.